SAP-samples/abap-cheat-sheets/README.md

 <summary>💡 Note</summary>
 <br>

-- Since the ABAP cheat sheets provide information in a nutshell, they do not claim to be exhaustive as far as the described syntax and concepts are concerned.
+- Since the ABAP cheat sheets provide information in a nutshell, they do not claim to be fully comprehensive as far as the described syntax and concepts are concerned.
 If you want to go more into the details, just consult the ABAP Keyword Documentation, for example, by choosing `F1` for a keyword in your code or directly researching via the online version or the system-internal version.
 - If not stated otherwise in the cheat sheets and examples, the content of this repository is relevant for these ABAP language versions:
   - [ABAP for Cloud Development](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_for_sap_cloud_glosry.htm): Restricted ABAP language scope for developments in the [SAP BTP ABAP environment](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abensap_btp_abap_env_glosry.htm) → [Online version of the documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm)
   - [Standard ABAP](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenstandard_abap_glosry.htm): Unrestricted ABAP language scope, for example, for developments in an on-premise ABAP system → [Online version of the documentation (latest version)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap.htm)